 After you’ve removed all the clutter and furniture that just takes up space, consider cleaning the room thoroughly.
 From the floor to the ceiling, clean every corner of that room.
 Clean the windows and repaint the walls if necessary.

 That space needs to be clean as you’ll be spending time there at least a couple of times a week.
 You don’t want to breathe the dust in or get respiratory infections from the dust and dirt.
 Besides that, if you don’t have a carpeted floor, try to find a way not to damage the floors with the equipment.

 That is why it make be necessary to take the extra effort to learn how to build a home gym and then DIY it!

 3. Equipment for cardio

 Treadmills are usually a must-have at every gym.
 However, they are usually pretty expensive and take up a lot of space.
 Instead of treadmills, fitness bikes are a better option for cardio.
 They are cost-effective and not as expensive as treadmills.
-In addition to that, they are not as bulky, which means that they don’t take up as much space.
-Overall, fitness bikes are a better option for your home gym.
+In addition, they are not as bulky, meaning they don’t take up as much space.
+Overall, fitness bikes may be a better option for your home gym.

-Another great way to boost your heart rate up is by climbing the stairs.
-You don’t have to have the stairs as there is a piece of equipment that effectively solves your problems- stair stepper.
+Another great way to boost your heart rate is by climbing the stairs.
+You don’t have to have the stairs as there is a piece of equipment that effectively solves your problems- a stair stepper.
 It’s a low-intensity exercise that has the same tightening effect as continuously climbing a set of stairs.
-Some types of stair steppers include grips for the hands so you can practice your arms as well.
+Some types of stair steppers include grips for the hands so you can also practice your arms.

 4. Bodybuilding equipment